Composting in a closed system less than or equal to 500 tonnes

 All reasonably practicable measures must be taken to remove non-compostable fractions from the waste prior to processing.

-Oversize material must be stored on site in a manner to prevent re-heating.
+Oversize material must be stored on site in a manner to prevent, or where that is not practicable, minimise, re-heating.

 All storage and treatment activities must be carried out in a manner that prevents anaerobic conditions.